 Teaching is a sincere passion of mine, and the opportunity to connect with students is a central incentive to my career.
 Whether I am organizing a community service learning assignment for a translation course, reviewing the multimodality of social interaction in political debates for an Applied Linguistics course, or organizing a field trip to a courthouse to watch language interpreters in action, my foremost goal as an educator is to impart my passion through fun and creative forms of engagement using evidence-based methods.
 Passion from an instructor imparts sustained motivation to the class, which I believe positions students for the retention of long-term learning and critical thinking skills.

-Research & Teaching Interests: Empathy, Language Acquisition, Pragmatics, Psycholinguistics, Neurolinguistics, Intonation, Prosody, Language & Gender, Pronunciation, Curriculum Design, Cooperative Learning, Conversation and Discourse Analysis, Language Evolution, Experimental Linguistics, Writing Assessment.
+Research & Teaching Interests: Empathy, Translation/Interpreting, Humor, Language Acquisition, Pragmatics, Psycholinguistics, Neurolinguistics, Intonation, Prosody, Language & Gender, Pronunciation, Curriculum Design, Cooperative Learning, Conversation and Discourse Analysis, Language Evolution, Experimental Linguistics, Writing Assessment.